 The Program's application and disclosure forms will contain a summary of the loan qualifications of the borrower with and without Program assistance.
 Housing ratios with and without Program assistance are also outlined in these guidelines.
 Information on the Program's application will be documented with third party verifications in the file.
-For example, the sales contract will provide the final purchase price and outline how much of the closing costs are to be paid by the seller, etc. The appraisal, termite and title report will provide information to substantiate the information will provide current debt and housing information and will be documented by the credit report and income/asset verifications.
+For example, the sales contract will provide the final purchase price and outline how much of the closing costs are to be paid by the seller, etc. The appraisal, termite and title report will provide information to substantiate the information in the sales contract and guide the construction inspection.
+The Program loan application will provide current debt and housing information and will be documented by the credit report and income/asset verifications.
 The Primary Lender's approval letter and estimated closing cost statement should reflect all the information in the loan package and show any contingencies of loan funding.
 Reviewing the Primary Lender's loan underwriting documentation will provide basic information about the qualification of the applicant and substantiate the affordability provided by the Program loan amount approved will fall within the affordability parameters of the Program.